statycc/pymwp/guide/index.md

 The analysis is performed by applying inference rules to commands of $P$.
 These inference rules assign matrices to commands.
-Final matrix $M$ for program $P$ is obtained by compositional analysis of its commands.
+A matrix $M$ for program $P$ is obtained by compositional analysis of its commands.

-After analysis, the matrix $P: M$ contains coefficients representing _dependencies_ between program variables.
+Matrix $M$ contains coefficients representing _dependencies_ between program variables.
-These are denoted with coefficients $0, m, w, p$ and $\infty$.
+These coefficients are $0, m, w, p$ and $\infty$.

 <details>
 <summary>Brief explanation of coefficients</summary>
 <div class="card card-body">
-The coefficients characterize how data flows between variables.
+The coefficients characterize how data flows between variables:

 * $0$ --- no dependency
 * $m$ --- maximal (of linear)
 * $w$ --- weak polynomial
 * $p$ --- polynomial
-* $\infty$ --- infinite (failure)
+* $\infty$ --- infinite

-Ordering of coefficients:  $0 < m < w < p < \infty$.
+Ordering:  $0 < m < w < p < \infty$.

-In pymwp, `o` is used for $0$ and `i` for $\infty$.
+In pymwp $0$ is `0` and $\infty$ is `i`.
 </div>
 </details>

 One way to think about $\infty$ is derivation failure.
-Alternatively, obtaining an $\infty$-free result implies existence of a polynomial growth bound, i.e., the program has the property of interest, or simply "success".
+Alternatively, obtaining an $\infty$-free derivation implies existence of a polynomial growth bound, i.e., the program has the property of interest, or that the program is derivable.

 #### Example 1

-For some programs the analysis is straightforward.
+For some programs the analysis is straightforward, although we omit the steps here.
+Since pymwp performs the computation automatically, it is best we focus here on how to _interpret_ those results.

 <div class="container text-left"><div class="row"><div class="col col-md-4">
 PROGRAM